mendix/docs-site-test/content/en/docs/data-hub/data-hub-catalog/search.md

 In **Edit** > **Edit Metadata**, you can edit the information that is displayed in the Catalog for an asset:

-* For the selected data source, you can edit  and
+* For the selected data source, you can edit [Application Details](/data-hub/data-hub-catalog/curate/#curate-application) and [Data Source Details](/data-hub/data-hub-catalog/curate/#service-details)
-* For a selected dataset, you can edit
+* For a selected dataset, you can edit [Dataset Details](/data-hub/data-hub-catalog/curate/#curate-datasets)

-For further details, see .
+For further details, see [Curate Registered Assets](/data-hub/data-hub-catalog/curate/).

 ### 3.8 Data Source and Dataset URIs